pylhc/pylhc.github.io/docs/procedures/general_checks.md

       - [ ] <details class="nodeco"><summary>Triplets</summary>
             <p> The triplets are tricky as all three are powered in series with a common knob, then some have an additional trim.
             Calculated corrections should be *sign-swapped for Q1 and Q3 but not for Q2*.
-            See with the EIC if you have any doubts.
+            If creating new knobs is needed, see with the EIC.
             </p></details>
       - [ ] <details class="nodeco"><summary>Local Corrections</summary>
-            <p> Decide on a convention for how we output the corrections (omc3 or bbsrc) and how to use them?
+            <p> Decide on a convention for how we output the corrections (`omc3` or `BetaBeat.src`) and how to use them?
 Do checks on friday for that!
             </p></details>

 - [ ] <details class="nodeco"><summary>Knob Creation Permission</summary>
       <p> It is not enough to be logged in as `lhcop` to create knobs for corrections.
-      Both Tobias and Ewen have the permissions, if they aren't present see with the EIC.
+      Both Tobias and Ewen have the permissions, if they aren't present see with the EIC and they should be able to give permissions.
       </p></details>

 *[ppb]: protons per bunch
 *[BLM]: Beam Loss Monitor
 *[BCM]: Beam Condition Monitor
+*[EIC]: Engineer In Charge
 *[BPM]: Beam Position Monitor
 *[LSA]: LHC Software Architecture
-*[EIC]: Engineer In Charge